home-assistant/companion.home-assistant/docs/notifications/actionable.md

     trigger:
       ...
     action:
-      service: notify.mobile_app_<your_device_id_here>
+      - service: notify.mobile_app_<your_device_id_here>
         data:
           title: "Check this out!"
           message: "Something happened at home!"
           data:
             push:
               category: "alarm" # Needs to match the top level identifier you used in the ios configuration
             action_data: # Anything passed in action_data will get echoed back to Home Assistant.
               entity_id: light.test
               my_custom_data: foo_bar
 ```

 If you want to navigate to a Lovelace page or launch an app for a notification, you can use the `url` key.